Dog Agility training in Torbay (UK).....

 Quintor have close links with Animals in Distress, and a long history of supporting their invaluable work.

-We give agility demonstrations at dogs shows, fayres and other events held at their rescue centre.
-The photos below are from some of those events.
+We give agility demonstrations at dogs shows, fayres and other events held at their rescue centre - as well as running events to raise funds for them.

 Photos that capture the beauty and spirit of your precious pet